keriemi/basic-components/README.md

 # basic-components
-Examples for basic components of a website.
+Simple examples for basic components of a website.